Religious Education at Post 16

 Introduction: The contribution of Religious Education to the Post-16 Curriculum

 Religious Education is a statutory requirement for all students in Key Stage 5 who are registered in either a school with a sixth form, a sixth form college constituted as a school or registered in a school working as part of a consortium, except for those withdrawn by their parents.
-It must be made available in sixth form colleges to students who wish to take it.
-Although it is not a requirement in colleges of further education, similar arrangements should apply.
+The New Agreed Syllabus requires schools and colleges to select religious and non-religious worldviews as appropriate to their setting, considering their prior learning in Key Stage 4.
+Preferably, RE is taught as a continuous provision and it should be clearly identifiable with clear learning outcomes.

 Religious Education courses broaden and enhance the curriculum by giving students the opportunity to consider a wide range of religious, philosophical, psychological, sociological, and ethical issues and to develop their own codes of belief.